tobiaswittenburg/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ### Goal

-In challenge 1, you will understand and prepare your environment with the needed infrastructure to enable business continuity with Cloud Native / PaaS Services on Azure.
+In Challenge 1, you will understand and prepare your environment with the necessary infrastructure to enable business continuity using Cloud Native / PaaS Services on Azure.

 ### Actions

-Create all necessary Azure resources
+Create all necessary Azure resources:

-* Region 1: Germany West Central (Source enviroment)
+#### Region 1: North Europe (Source Environment)
-  * Resource Group: mh-bcdr-gwc-rg<your assigned number>
+* Resource Group: `mh-bcdr-neu-rg`
-  * Recovery Services Vault: mh-rsv-gwc
+* Recovery Services Vault: `mh-rsv-neu`
-  * Storage Account with GRS (geo-redundant storage) redundancy option: mhstweu\<Suffix\>
+* Storage Account: `mhstneu` with `GRS (geo-redundant storage)` redundancy option

-* Region 2: Sweden Central (Target environment)
+#### Region 2: Sweden Central (Target Environment)
-  * Resource Group: mh-bcdr-sc-rg<your assigned number>
+* Resource Group: `mh-bcdr-sc-rg`
-  * Recovery Services Vault: mh-rsv-sc
+* Recovery Services Vault: `mh-rsv-sc`

-### Success criteria
+### ✅ Success Criteria

-* You've created Resource Groups in both regions (Germany West Central & Sweden Central).
+* You've created Resource Groups in both regions (North Europe & Sweden Central).
 * Recovery Services Vaults have been created in both regions.
 * A geo-redundant Storage Account has been created.